Congratulations! You’ve been asked to return for a second interview.

 - It also allows you to see the key projects and tasks you’ll be working on.

-Understand company goals: What are the team’s KPI’s and how will my role help the company goals?
+Company Goals: What are the team’s KPI’s and how will my role help the company goals?

 - Managers appreciate people who understand the importance of the bigger picture.
 As their KPI’s are linked to yours, you’ll instantly build rapport by asking this and come across as a results oriented professional.